Monte Baldo Natural Park

 One slope of the Monte Baldo Natural Park overlooks Lake Garda, while the other faces the Adige valley.
 Here you will find snow-capped peaks in winter, beautiful landscapes with extraordinary vistas above the surrounding valley in the summer, flowering meadows in spring and colorful beechwoods in autumn.

-The Park is characterized by rich biodiversity.
+The park is characterized by rich biodiversity.
 Because of this, for centuries it has been the popular destination for scholars, naturalists, chemists and pharmacists.
 Already in 1500 it was known as “Hortus Italiae”, Garden of Italy, a place for gathering officinal herbs, study of their possible use in modern pharmacopoeia, research in the field of botany, geology and other natural sciences.

-Established in 2013, the Park includes territories belonging to 5 municipalities of Trentino – Brentonico, Mori, Avio, Ala, Nago Torbole – and a range of protected areas located at an altitude that varies from a few hundred meters above sea level to altitudes above 2,000 m.
+Established in 2013, the park includes the territories belonging to 5 municipalities of Trentino: Brentonico, Mori, Avio, Ala, Nago Torbole and a range of protected areas located at an altitude that varies from a few hundred meters above sea level to altitudes above 2,000 m.